ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 > [!Tip]
 > If you have the original BrainPad Concept/Prototype the setup is slightly different.
 See the [**Older BrainPad**](..\resources\older-brainpad.md) page for more details.

-To prepare the BrainPad you only need to install the latest firmware as shown below.
+To prepare the BrainPad you only need to install the latest firmware as described below.

 1. Download and save the TinyCLR OS v0.10 firmware from [Downloads](../resources/downloads.md).
 We recommend saving the firmware file on your desktop.
 2. Connect the BrainPad to your computer using a micro USB cable.
 The power (PWR) light on the BrainPad should be on.